nickbrandt/gitlab-ui/doc/debugging-gitlab-ui-with-gitlab-css.md

 ## Debugging GitLab UI styling issues with GitLab product CSS

-To make sure GitLab UI’s components look precisely as their design specs dictate in GitLab, we’ve created two tools:

-- `Include GitLab CSS bundle` checkbox in storybook
+To make sure GitLab UI’s components look precisely as their design specs dictate in GitLab, we’ve created the `Include GitLab CSS bundle` checkbox in storybook.
-- `test:visual:gitlab` script

-These tools will include GitLab product's final CSS in Storybook.
+It will include GitLab product's final CSS in Storybook.
 By default CSS of `master` branch of GitLab product is used.
 This means that if you made significant changes to your component's CSS they will not be properly picked up.
 Additionally, since GitLab currently uses a different color palette, you will